 - Hold a valid Illinois driver’s license

-- Have a clean driving record with no major traffic violations
+- Have a clean driving record with no serious traffic violations

-- Pass a physical examination to ensure that you are fit—physically and mentally—to operate a commercial vehicle
+- Pass a physical exam to confirm you are physically capable and mentally fit to drive a commercial vehicle

 - Provide proof of legal presence in the United States

-What Happens If I Do Not Pass My Skills or Driving Test?
+What Happens If I Do Not Pass My Knowledge Test or Driving Test?

 The Third-time Fail Rule applies, according to the Illinois Secretary of State.
-Exam retakes require a 30-day wait after three failures, 90-day wait after six failures, and one year wait after nine failures.
+Exam retakes require a 30-day wait after three failures, a 90-day wait after six failures, and a one-year wait after nine failures.
 Extra fees apply after every three failed attempts.

 Do I Need Any Special Endorsements on My Illinois CDL?